hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 ### 4. Run the Typechecker

-If you are using an editor like Nuclide, you will be seeing typechecking information as you write the program.
+If you are using Visual Studio Code with vscode-hack or Vim with ALE, you will be seeing typechecking information as you write the program.
 If you run the typechecker from the command line, the command is just:

 ```
 % hh_client